idritz/idritz/README.md

 - 👀 I’m interested in SEO and data
 - 🌱 I’m currently learning data analysis
 - 💞️ I’m looking to collaborate on SEO
-- 📫 How to reach me: Iat____ on X
+- 📫 How to reach me: idristobaza@gmail.com
 - 😄 Pronouns: He
 - ⚡ Fun fact: Once the channel is online, I can.
-Just mortivate me with a price 😁
+Just motivate me with a price 😁

 <!---
 idritz/idritz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.